czirkelbach/clocGits/README.md

 - `DOWNLOADFOLDERNAME`: the subfolder into the repositories are cloned
 - `USERNAME`: the Github username, a prompt asks for the password
-- `[ORGANIZATIONNAME]`: optional, limits the cloded repositories to the specified organization
+- `[ORGANIZATIONNAME]`: optional, limits the cloned repositories to the specified organization